-An Agreement between New Zealand and the Republic of Poland for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income and Protocol (the DTA) was signed on 21 April 2005.
-Subsequent to the successful completion of the international treaty examination process, the DTA will be incorporated into domestic legislation through an Order in Council.
-The DTA will enter into force by way of an exchange of notes between New Zealand and Poland, in which each party will notify the other of the completion of their constitutional requirements for giving effect to the DTA in their respective domestic laws.
+The Agreement between the Government of New Zealand and the Government of the United Mexican States for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income, with Protocol ("the DTA") was signed in Vietnam on 16 November 2006.
+Subsequent to satisfactory completion of the Parliamentary treaty examination process, it is proposed that the DTA be incorporated into domestic legislation through an Order in Council, and enter into force by way of an exchange of diplomatic notes.